 Yokohama Chinatown – 横浜中華街

 Yokohama’s Chinatown is the biggest one in Japan, but it is actually the biggest in Asia.
 Even if it is a Chinatown (a commercial district built from Chinese immigrants), it seems that there are not many Chinese people leaving here nowadays.
 Many signs of Chinese culture are still visible, like the entrance gates.
-The Chinese who visit this district feel like they are home.
+The Chinese tourists who visit this district often say it feels like home.